SUNDAY, JUNE 25, 2017

 I digress.
 I quickly realized what I was doing and did the most important thing I could have done: I walked away.

 For the record, I’m not at 26% because of my trading losses from last week.
-I’m at 26% because I am holding a great deal of Nvidia NVDA 168,10 +0,60 +0,36% calls and Nvidia is consolidating right now.
+I’m at 26% because I am holding a great deal of Nvidia Unfortunately, we could not get stock quote nvda this time. calls and Nvidia is consolidating right now.
 It will probably continue down (I hope) to the lower 140’s again.
 Notice how I said “I hope” in that last sentence?
 I hope it will go down?
 WTF?
 Yes, I do hope it goes down so I can buy more.
 That’s having confidence in a stock or company you like.
 Just because it’s pulling back is no reason to panic or bail out.
 You will always lose money panicking.
 That I can guarantee.

 I’m also down from 40% because I have a secret trade going that I will not explain until later in July.
 It is down, burning me bad right now, but I’m using the “houses money” so I was willing to sacrifice some gains.
 The risk-reward was just too high.
 Hopefully, if the universe aligns, I’ll be right…and at least break even!